Canop/bacon/website/docs/community/bacon-dev.md

 If you think you might help, as a tester or coder, you're welcome, but please read [Contributing to my FOSS projects](https://dystroy.org/blog/contributing/) before starting a PR.

+**Don't open a PR without discussing the design before**, either in the chat or in an issue, unless you're just fixing a typo.
+Coding is the easy part.
+Determining the exact requirement and how we want it to be done is the hard part.
+This is especially important if you plan to add a dependency or to change the visible parts, eg the launch arguments.